About the College

 Change of Campus

-General B.S.N. and Second Degree students must start and remain at the campus to which they are admitted to the Nursing program.
+General B.S.N. and Second Degree students must start and remain at the campus to which they are admitted into the Nursing program.
 University Park students are required to spend one full academic year at the Penn State Milton S. Hershey Medical Center.
-RN to B.S.N. students may request a Temporary or Permanent Change of Campus to an alternative campus.
+R.N. to B.S.N. students may request a temporary or permanent change of campus to an alternative campus.
 Students initiate this request using the Update Campus application found in the Student Center of LionPATH.

 A Concurrent Majors Program is one in which students take courses to concurrently meet the requirements of at least two majors, with graduation for all majors in the program occurring during the same semester.
 Nursing students may be eligible for a concurrent major with careful, proactive consultation with academic advisers in both programs.
 Nursing is always considered the primary major.
 Due to the progressive nature of nursing education, students are expected to prioritize their Nursing curriculum over that of their concurrent major.
 Students should consult with their Nursing academic adviser prior to declaring a concurrent major.

-All students will be assigned an academic or faculty adviser according to their campus location once admitted to the program.
-The University Park/World Campus Academic Advising office is located in 210 Nursing Sciences Building and can be reached by calling (814)-863-2229 or emailing firstname.lastname@example.org.
+Once admitted to the program, all students will be assigned to an academic or faculty adviser according to their campus location.
+The University Park/World Campus Academic Advising office is located in 210 Nursing Sciences Building and can be reached by calling 814-863-2229 or emailing email@example.com.

 Diversity and Inclusion Initiatives

-The College of Nursing’s Office for Diversity and Inclusion Initiatives fosters a welcoming and inclusive community while promoting and enhancing the diversity of the College's students, faculty, and staff.
-We support the College’s efforts related to recruitment, retention, development and graduation of underrepresented students in Nursing.
-The office can be reached at (814) 863-6207.
+The College of Nursing’s Office for Diversity and Inclusion fosters a welcoming and inclusive community while promoting and enhancing the diversity of the College's students, faculty, and staff.
+Our goal is to support the College’s efforts related to recruitment, retention, development and graduation of underrepresented students in Nursing.
+For more information, please contact 814-863-2229.

-The Student Nurses’ Association of Pennsylvania (SNAP) Penn State chapter is open to all nursing students.
-Members take part in professional development, community service and social events, such as Homecoming, THON, Relay for Life, career fairs, state and national conventions, workshops and many other activities throughout the year.
+The Student Nurses’ Association at Penn State (SNAPS) chapter is open to all nursing students.
+Members take part in professional development, community service and social events such as Homecoming, THON, Relay for Life, career fairs, state and national conventions, workshops and numerous other activities throughout the year.

 Schreyer Honors College